Meldiron/templates-for-node/README.md

 # Templates for Node

-This repository contains Appwrite function templates for the Node runtime.
+This repository containss Appwrite function templates for the Node runtime.

 ## Templates